 As part of his Melbourne Polytechnic course at the Epping campus Eric has completed a number of design projects – one of which won him a prize, the 2020 i2C Student Design Award.
 In his last semester project, he conceptualised a Design Hub for students at the Preston campus.
 It would bring together students from different (but related) design courses and provide them with classrooms, workshops and a space for 3D printers, modelling and sculpting zones.

-Bachelor of Built Environment Head of Program Peter Hogg says entries for the award were shortlisted by Melbourne Polytechnic staff, and judged by sponsors, Collingwood-based architects i2C.
+Bachelor of Applied Architecture Head of Program Peter Hogg says entries for the award were shortlisted by Melbourne Polytechnic staff, and judged by sponsors, Collingwood-based architects i2C.
 ‘Eric was very deserving of the award, he did quite a professional job,’ Peter says.
 ‘We were saying to the students to design the school of your dreams.
 Where would you want to study architecture?
 He did a terrific job, I was very happy that i2C awarded him.

 Peter says ‘Eric is going to be a credit to our course.
 He’s smart and hardworking; a good combo.’
 In other design projects for his course Eric worked on an agriculture school campus in Wollert and a new railway station for Epping.
 ‘I did a very organic structure for that one, especially my roof structure,’ Eric says.
 ‘My concept was based on the bird called a puffin.
 The bird has a very interesting beak and I was influenced by that and took the beak as the roof for my train station.
 I also referenced Aboriginal culture with a ‘mia mia’ - a shelter made up of tree branches.’

 Beauty = form and function